paigemoody/visual-scout/README.md

 # Process Video

-Note: This process is still under construction - for now there are four commands that must be run sequentially to generate output data.
+Note: This CLI is still under construction - for now there are four commands that must be run sequentially to generate output data.

 ## `estimate-cost`